Gorilla Families in Bwindi Impenetrable National Park Uganda

 Nshongi family derives its name from River Nshongi where it was first sighted.
 The group was the largest habituated group with 36 members in 2009 but a breakaway by Mishaya reduced it by 10 members.
 As if this was not enough Bweza also had a few members leaving the once large family with only 26 family members.

 This is one of the recent families and holds 13 gorilla individuals with 3 silverbacks.
-The group which initially had 27 gorillas at its launch for trekking in 2011, was left with only a handful as the rest were taken by fascinating silverback Busingye who went to form his group.
+The group initially had 27 gorillas at its launch for trekking in 2011.
+Now, Kahungye group is left with only a handful as the rest were taken by fascinating silverback Busingye.
+Busingye had left to form his group.
 Gwigi is the current leader.

 This group is led by one of the most intriguing silverbacks in all groups known as Busingye.
 Deriving its name from Busingye a local word meaning peace their leader is nothing as close as to its definition.
 Busingye is famous for picking up fights with other groups whenever chances arise and was part of the section that broke away from the Kahungye gorilla family.
 His aggressiveness has seen the group rise to 9 members achieved by snatching females from other groups.